Last updated 24 June 2020 19:00 BST

 - Do not touch your eyes, nose or mouth if your hands are not clean.

-- People in high-risk groups (those aged seventy and older, or those with pre-existing health conditions) should not leave the house unless absolutely necessary.
-You should not visit friends or relatives aged seventy and older or with pre-existing health conditions if at all possible.
-If you do need to visit a high-risk individual, you should be especially careful to wash your hands thoroughly when entering their house.
+- People in high-risk groups (those aged seventy and older, or those with pre-existing health conditions) may still wish to self-isolate for the time being.
+You should respect the wishes of friends or relatives aged seventy and older or with pre-existing health conditions in respect of visiting.
+If you do visit a high-risk individual, you should be especially careful to wash your hands thoroughly when entering their house and wear protective equipment,.

-- Protect your mental health by staying in regular telephone or online contact with friends, family and your community.
+- Protect your mental health, especially if you are self-isolating, by staying in regular telephone or online contact with friends, family and your community.
 If you need to talk to someone, call Samaritans on 116 123 or email [email protected].
 More mental health resources are on our Resources page.

 Specific Health and Safety Advice for Visually Impaired People

 As blind and partially sighted people, we often have closer physical contact with others than sighted people.
 As we navigate the world, we might touch more objects such as handrails, braille signage or walls in buildings.
 We often rely on public transport to run daily errands, unavoidably putting us in close contact with other people.